arag0re/arag0re/README.md

 - 👋 Hi, I’m @arag0re
-- 🍫 I love Chocolate and Coffee
+- 🍫 I love chocolate and coffee
 - 🕹️ I enjoy cycling, gaming and ofc developing
+- 👨🏼‍💻 I'm currently working on some webapps and bots
 - 📫 You can reach me via my linked twitter or insta

 <!---